The Consumer Rights Act 2015

 - greater flexibility for public enforcers, such as Trading Standards, to respond to breaches of consumer law, such as seeking redress for consumers who have suffered harm.

-The two new areas of law:
+The two additional areas of law:

 - This will be the first time that rights on digital content will have been set out in legislation.
 The Act gives consumers a clear right to repair or replacement of faulty digital content such as online film and games, music downloads and e-books.
 The law here has been unclear up until now and this change brings us up to date with how digital products have evolved.